Paradoxdotexe/vade-mecum/src/pages/docs/vale_of_myths.md

 ### Class Abilities

 Monks have access to a number of Chi Points, or CP, they can use to perform impressive feats.
-They also gain the Chi Deflection reaction.
+They also gain the _Chi Deflection_ Reaction.

 | Reaction           | Description                                                                           |
 | ------------------ | ------------------------------------------------------------------------------------- |
 | **Chi Deflection** | When hit with a melee attack, roll a Chi check.
 On a success, you deflect all damage. |

-Monks start with the maximum number of Chi Points allowed by their Spiritual Talisman.
+Monks start with the maximum number of Chi Points allowed by their _Spiritual Talisman_.
 At any time, Monks can expend a Chi Point to reroll an unsuccessful skill check.
 During a Rest, a Monk can spend a Rest Activity finding inner peace to restore all of their Chi Points.